• 21 Nov, 2024

 Kupe

 Kupe’s mum remembered Sunday and his father on Kupe’s graduation day.
 “The week he graduated was when AY also gave him that car,” she says.
 “Those calling me ‘Iya Dejo’ now call me ‘Mummy Kupe’.”
-She received Sunday and his father when they came to congratulate her and Kupe.

-The system that believes he’s an invalid because of his handwriting wouldn’t believe Kupe could own a car, let alone have the brain to drive it.
 “It took me three days to learn,” he says.
 “Learning to ride a bicycle even demands more concentration.”
-He grips the wheel hard, and smothers the orb in his thick fingers.
+His grips of the wheel harden, almost smothering the orb in his thick fingers.
 He jerks and shakes as he arcs the Jibowu roundabout, chiming in on politics (to be the first PWD minister) and other small talk.
 The car’s interior muffles all of the energy he discharges into the driving.
 And the entire engineering never disobeys his command as he eases the car to a stop at a traffic light.

-Judging by appearance, policemen on duty stopped Kupe sometimes ago around Lekki.
 “They said I don’t know how to drive.
 ‘Who gave you motor?’ ” He didn’t know he actually drove through a one-way route.
 “I gave them N25000 to get myself released.”

 He jumps buses today, and finds his way to Sunday service at his church in Lekki.
 Attendance is by booking—for social distancing purposes.
 The sermon wafts out of the altar in the amphitheater hollowed out of a gleaming marble hill that dominates the area.
 Kupe sits among others eTeam members in black, tending gadgets in the media department up the gallery.
 He punches his laptop keys, churning out text and graphics real time for the programme.